rosiemin/intro-to-python/README.md

 #### Please set up the following:

-* A web browser to see what we're working on as others see it (Recommend Google Chrome: [chrome.google.com] (http://chrome.google.com))
+* A web browser to see what we're working on as others see it (Recommend Google Chrome): [chrome.google.com] (http://chrome.google.com)

 * We will be using an online notebook for this workshop.
-You can access it here: [Google Colab Notebook](https://colab.research.google.com/drive/1iDMr9Y9JVhb9bQpO_KluiKBWLwuPYHe5)
+You can access it here: **[Google Colab Notebook]**(https://colab.research.google.com/drive/1iDMr9Y9JVhb9bQpO_KluiKBWLwuPYHe5)

 Well... that was easy!
 Let's head to the notebook now!